scipy-conference/scipy_proceedings/papers/will_barnes/paper.rst

    | :cite:`young_chianti_2016`          | 8       |
    +-------------------------------------+---------+

 The ChiantiPy project, started in 2009, provides a Python interface to the CHIANTI database and an alternative to the IDL tools.
 ChiantiPy is not a direct translation of its IDL counterpart, but instead provides an intuitive object oriented interface to the database (compared to the more functional approach in IDL).
-Though it predates many of the software tools used in open-source scientific computing today, ChiantiPy has embraced modern development practices and is hosted on `GitHub <https://github.com/chianti-atomic/ChiantiPy>`_, maintains up-to-date `documentation on Read the Docs <http://chiantipy.readthedocs.io/en/latest/>`_, and `runs several tests on Travis CI <https://travis-ci.org/chianti-atomic/ChiantiPy>`_ at each check-in.

 Give history of CHIANTI/ChiantiPy, where the data comes from, who uses it, why.